bluesky66-dev/kibana/x-pack/examples/ui_actions_enhanced_examples/README.md

 *Drilldown Manager* is a collectio of code and React components that allows you to add drilldowns to any app.
-To see examples of how drilldows can be added to your app, run HyperSec Kibana with `--run-examples` flag:
+To see examples of how drilldows can be added to your app, run Kibana with `--run-examples` flag:

 ```
 yarn start --run-examples